 Energy Voices is a democratic space presenting the thoughts and opinions of leading Energy & Sustainability writers, their opinions do not necessarily represent those of illuminem.

-Axel Reinaud is the co-founder & CEO of NetZero, a climate venture leveraging biochar to perform long-term carbon removal.
-NetZero extract carbon from agricultural waste in tropical developing countries, and convert it into a permanent soil amendment (biochar) and electricity.
-Prior to launching NetZero, Axel was for 23 years at Boston Consulting Group, with various client and internal leadership positions.
+Axel Reinaud is the co-founder & CEO of NetZero, a climate venture dedicated to long-term carbon removal.
+NetZero extracts carbon from agricultural waste in tropical developing countries, and converts it into a permanent soil amendment (biochar) and electricity.
+Prior to launching NetZero, Axel was at Boston Consulting Group for 23 years, holding several client and internal leadership positions.